noorullahkarimi/noorullahkarimi/README.md

-# welcome to my repository :wave:
+# :point_right: welcome to my repository :wave:
 I you can see my project and vote them with star
 I have more project that I put, so follow me.